-If you are positive for sickle cell trait or disease, even if you have never been ill from it, the medical staff at the USNH recommend that you DO NOT climb Mt.
+If you are positive for sickle cell trait or disease, even if you have never been ill from it, climbing on Mt.Fuji is "EXTREMELY HIGH RISK and you DO NOT climb on Mt.
 Fuji.
-A doctor's note is required if you wish to participate.

 MEDICAL

 PERSONAL HEALTH

 If you have any questions or doubts about your ability to participate, please consult your physician or other health care professional.